thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

     }
   };

-  // Export the api by assigning it to the exports parameter of the anonymous
+  // Export the API by assigning it to the exports parameter of the anonymous
   // closure function, which is the global this. exports.ExperimentWithPreferenceCache = ExperimentWithPreferenceCache;